-Kaha Gardens in Kailua, on the windward side of Oahu is a living example of how individual homeowners can help improve the local environment through the use of native vegetation.
-Sadly many residential landscapes are not sustainable and may negatively affect the greater ecosystem of the island.
-Join our project by replacing grass and invasive species along 150 yards of stream bank.
-Volunteers will plant native Hawaiian varietals which can be used for soil stabilization, bio-filtration and water conservation.
-With your green thumb, we can complete and maintain the garden pathway to showcase how plantings might appear in their own backyard which will educate and inspire hope for the future.
+This project is a living example of how individual homeowners can help improve the local environment through the use of native vegetation and xeriscape gardens.
+The project replaced grass and invasive species along 150 yards of stream bank with native Hawaiian plants that can be used for soil stabilization, biofiltration, and water conservation.
+Visitors can walk the garden pathways to see how plantings might appear in their own backyards.

-- Visit a beautiful side of the island in a real Hawaiian garden
+- Visit the windward side of the island and immerse in native vegetation

 - Learn about native plants and their importance to the ecosystem

-- Help clear invasive plants species from the garden using small hand tools
+- Help clear invasive plant species using small hand tools

 - Ability to perform gardening tasks while bending, kneeling, lifting, and stretching

 - Ideal for volunteers of all ages.
 Participants under age 16 must have adult supervision; ages 16 – 18 must have signed permission from a parent or legal guardian.
-Waiver for all participant signed onsite.
+Waiver for all participants can be signed onsite